 Acute Care Inpatient

 Dietetic Interns work with staff to provide nutrition care on inpatient medical, surgical, and critical care units.
 Interns develop skills in nutrition assessment, designing care plans, providing diet education, as well as communication with other disciplines and documentation in medical records.
 Additional experience is offered in specialty units, including the adult intensive care unit, clinical research center, and transplant (both inpatient and outpatient).
-Altogether, twenty two weeks are devoted to inpatient clinical nutrition, including time in pediatrics (Children's Hospital Boston), a community hospital, and in long term care.
+Altogether, twenty two weeks are devoted to inpatient clinical nutrition, including time in pediatrics (Boston Children's Hospital), a community hospital, and in long term care.

 Ambulatory and Community Nutrition Services

 Dietetic interns are assigned to work in outpatient and community settings to focus on nutrition education and counseling.
-Interns will spend time in the Nutrition Clinic, the Celiac Center, the Bariatric Surgery Clinic, WIC, and Head Start sites.
+Interns will spend time in the Nutrition Clinic, the Celiac Center, the Bariatric Surgery Clinic, the hospital's wellness center and a community health center.

 Food Service Management